fflopsi/twobodyproblem/README.md

       1. `cd C:\Users\[Your Username]\Two Body Problem\two-body-problem_simulation`
       2. `pip install .`

-Now, the code is available and runnable with `python twobodyproblem`
+Now, the code is available and runnable with `python -m twobodyproblem`

 (You may need Microsoft Visual C++ to run vpython, so install it from [here](https://visualstudio.microsoft.com/visual-cpp-build-tools/) if needed.)